mcerar333/mapty/README.md

 ### Features

-- 🌍 **Automatic distance calculations:** workout distances will be automatically calculated from your workout waypoints (latitude / longitude) using 'Haversine Formula'.
+- 🌍 **Automatic distance calculations:** workout distances will be automatically calculated from your workout waypoints (latitude / longitude) using the 'Haversine Formula'.
 - 🌞 **Real time weather info** using OpenWeather's Reverse Geocoding & Current Weather APIs.
 - 🏃‍♀️ **Precise workout tracking and plotting** with unlimited waypoints and Leaflet's polyline rendering.
 - 📑 **Filter workouts** by specifying their location, activity or date.
-- 💾 Information about your workouts is persisted using localStorage.
+- 💾 Workouts information is stored within your browser, utilizing Web Storage API.
 - 📱 Fully responsive & mobile friendly design.
 - 🔥 Built from the ground up with HTML, Sass & Vanilla JS using MVC Pattern
 - 📦 Bundled with Parcel v2